scbrickley/xkcd/README.md

 ## Installation

 *WARNING: The `xkcd` executable has only been tested on Linux machines.
 However, the `xkcd` module should work on any OS.
-If you want to build your own executable, simply list `"github.com/scbrickley/xkcd"` under your imports in your `main.go` file.*
+If you want to build your own executable, simply list `"github.com/scbrickley/xkcd"` under your imports in your own Go program.*

-The project already has a go.mod and go.sum file in it, so as long as you have a recent version of the Go programming language (1.13 or later recommended) installed, you should be able to install the program by following these steps:
+This project uses Go modules for dependency management, and it is recommended that you switch over to a more recent version of Go that uses modules as the default (`go 1.13` or later) before installing the program.
+The program should still work for older versions of Go that use the deprecated `GOPATH`, but it is not recommended.

 - Install the Go programming language on your machine, if you haven't already.
 Follow instructions [here](https://golang.org/dl/) to do so.
-	- Note that there are other methods for installing Go downloading and extracting the tarball, as detailed on the official Go website.
+	- Note that there are other methods for installing Go besides downloading and extracting the tarball, as detailed on the official Go website.
 I won't detail them here, but as long as `go version` outputs something like `go version 1.14.1 linux/amd64`, you're probably fine.
 - Install `feh`
 	- `sudo apt-get install feh` for Debian-based distros
 	- `sudo pacman -S feh` for Arch-based distros